-Endometriosis and stress, you will find here everything you need to know about endometriosis and stress caused by it…
+In the Endo-Stress post, you will find here everything you need to know about endometriosis and stress caused by it…

 “Please God help me!!!
 I am struggling so much to function.
 I just have one health problem after another for the last 4 years.

 I gave up dancing, the thing that I love because of chronic back pain, I gave up my social life because I never feel well enough to see my dance friends anymore.
 I have hidden a lot of my pain and suffering from them, and they don’t see that there is anything wrong with me.